tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 45 (DuFr).md

 ## Narrative
 We begin as [[Kadmos]], [[Casian]], and [[Marcella]] flee, leaving behind the party – near death – and a fire starting in the ruins of the temple, caused by the fireballs slung by [[Casian]] in the fight.
 In desperation, the party scrambles to flee to safety, finding shelter near the abandoned mines about a half mile away from the city.
 Here, they spend the night, getting a much needed rest after the difficulties of the evening.

-Waking near noon, the party discusses their options and the events of the night before. [[Wellby]] reports on his conversation with [[Marcella]]: there is something dark at the heart of the [[Society of the Open Scroll]], some power that they have to control people. [[Hektor]], the barbarian, was a sweet boy once, a sailor who liked to sing, but was turned to a servant of [[Kadmos]] through and through. [[Marcella]] was the thief, and was supposed to be the treasure finder, and is worried that if she does not succeed in a score, she will be taken away next, and come out as something not herself. [[Wellby]] gave her his [[Boots of False Tracks]] and maps to help her get to [[Sembara|Sembara]], should she be able to escape.
+Waking near noon, the party discusses their options and the events of the night before. [[Wellby]] reports on his conversation with [[Marcella]]: there is something dark at the heart of the [[Society of the Open Scroll]], some power that they have to control people. [[Hektor]], the barbarian, was a sweet boy once, a sailor who liked to sing, but was turned to a servant of [[Kadmos]] through and through. [[Marcella]] was the thief, and was supposed to be the treasure finder, and is worried that if she does not succeed in a score, she will be taken away next, and come out as something not herself. [[Wellby]] gave her his [[Boots of False Tracks (Agata)]] and maps to help her get to [[Sembara|Sembara]], should she be able to escape.

 While discussing the events of the night before, the party convinces [[Johar]] to take charge of the blood money from the Chardonians, and, when he has time, take it to [[Saka]], who will take charge of it and take charge of the mission to track down the families of the bandits.
 This may take quite some time, given his mission in [[Nayahar]], but he will do his best.